No-Regret Learning Dynamics for Extensive-Form Correlated Equilibrium: Extensive-form correlated equilibrium

 The problem of computing an optimal EFCE in extensive-form games with more than two players and/or chance moves is known to be \textsf{NP}-hard~\citep{von2008extensive}.
 However,~\citet{huang2008computing} show that the problem of finding {\em one} EFCE can be solved in polynomial time via a variation of the {\em Ellipsoid Against Hope} algorithm~\citep{papadimitriou2008,jiang2015polynomial}.
 This holds for arbitrary EFGs with multiple players and/or chance moves.
 Unfortunately, that algorithm is mainly a theoretical tool, and it is known to have limited scalability beyond toy problems. \citet{dudik2009sampling} provide an alternative sampling-based algorithm to compute EFCEs.
 However, their algorithm is {\em centralized} and based on MCMC sampling which may limit its practical appeal.
 Our framework is arguably simpler and based on the classical {\em counterfactual regret minimization} algorithm~\citep{zinkevich2008regret,farina2018online}.
 Moreover, our framework is fully {\em decentralized} since each player, at every decision point, plays so as to minimize her internal/external regret.

 If we restrict our attention to two-player perfect-recall games without chance moves, than the problem of determining an optimal EFCE can be characterized through a succint linear program with polynomial size in the game description~\citep{von2008extensive}.
 In this setting,~\citet{farina2019correlation} show that the problem of computing an EFCE can be formulated as the solution to a bilinear saddle-point problem, which they solve via a subgradient descent method.
 Moreover,~\citet{farina2019efficient} design a regret minimization algorithm suitable for this specific scenario.
+In a recent paper, \citet{Farina20:Polynomial} showed that that an optimal EFCE, EFCCE and NFCCE can be computed in polynomial time in the game size in two-player general-sum games that satisfy a condition known as \emph{triangle-freeness}.
+The triangle-freeness condition holds, for example, when all chance moves are \emph{public}, that is, both players observe all chance moves.